stfalcon/TinymceBundle/README.md

     php app/console assets:install web/

-to copy the resources to the projects web directory"
+to copy the resources to the projects web directory.

-On default, tinymce is enabled for all textarea on page, but if you want customize it, do it following:
+By default, tinymce is enabled for all textareas on the page, but if you want to customize it, do the following:

-Add class "tinymce" into textarea field to initialize TinyMCE.
+Add class "tinymce" to textarea field to initialize TinyMCE.

     <textarea class="tinymce"></textarea>

-and add the parameter textarea_class to tinymce confgig, something like that:
+and add the parameter `textarea_class` to tinymce config.
+Something like that:
 	stfalcon_tinymce:
 			...
 		    textarea_class: "tinymce"
 			...

+If you want to use the editor without jQuery dependancy, you can switch it to use non-jQuery version.

+    stfalcon_tinymce:
+        include_jquery: false
+        tinymce_jquery: false
+        ...

+The option `include_jquery` allow to load external jQuery library from the Google CDN.

-If you are using FormBuilder, use an array to add the class, you can also use the 'theme' option to change the used theme to something other than 'simple' (i.e. on of the other defined themes in your config - the example above defined 'advanced' and 'medium').  e.g.:
+If you are using FormBuilder, use an array to add the class, you can also use the `theme` option to change the used theme to something other than 'simple' (i.e. on of the other defined themes in your config - the example above defined 'medium').  e.g.:

         $builder->add('introtext', 'textarea', array(
             'attr' => array(
                 'class' => 'tinymce',
-                'data-theme' => 'medium'
+                'data-theme' => 'medium' // simple, advanced, bbcode )
-            )
         ));